Lights attached, bike prepped and route planned. Out the door. Foot in one pedal and then the other. Into the darkness you go.

 Riding in town where streetlights cast a weak glow, a fluorescent yellow jersey or jacket should mark you out to other road users, whilst reflective touches on moving parts (legs, shoes, gloves and helmets) catch the eye when on winding rural B roads.

 In recent years clothing companies like Proviz have benefited from development in fabric technology and created products with full 360-degree reflectivity.
 You could also consider adding reflective or high visibility touches to other parts of your bike, like mudguards or your backpack if you’re riding with one.
+Reflective slap wraps or reflective tape is a cheap and practical solution for this.

 3. Good riding practice